Petition to save detained footballer Hakeem al-Araibi nearly reaches target in one day | Goal.com

 Pressure is mounting on Thailand authorities to release former Bahraini footballer Hakeem al-Araibi with an Amnesty International petition receiving 15,000 of a targeted 20,0000 signatures within 24 hours of being posted.

-Al-Araibi has been detained in the Thailand for the past 50 days after Bahraini authorities initiated an INTERPOL Red Notice while he was on holiday in the country with his wife.
+Al-Araibi has been detained in the South-East Asian nation for the past 50 days after Bahraini authorities initiated an INTERPOL Red Notice while he was on holiday in the country with his wife.

 The 26-year-old was first arrested by Bahraini officials back in 2012 for speaking out against the persecution and torture of other footballers in the nation and subsequently fled to Australia in 2014 where he was awarded political asylum before being granted refugee status in 2017.